prompt-toolkit/python-prompt-toolkit/docs/pages/progress_bars.rst

 Formatting the progress bar
 ---------------------------

-The visualisation of a :class:`~prompt_toolkit.shortcuts.ProgressBar` can be customized by using a different sequence of formatters.
+The visualization of a :class:`~prompt_toolkit.shortcuts.ProgressBar` can be customized by using a different sequence of formatters.
 The default formatting looks something like this: